RSE-Cambridge/iris-openstack/cambridge.md

 The hardware includes a 6142F with integrated 100G omni-path, wired into the cumulus fabric with a 2:1 overcomit, but it is currently unsed by IRIS.

+For VM sizing, two 90GB VMs, using under 200GB of local disk, should fit into a single hypervisor.
+Typically 56 vCPUs are available per host, although unless you have a dedicated agregate, hyperthreading will be turned off and you will get 2:1 oversubscribed to phyiscal CPUs.

 ### Cascade Lake

 Each hypervisor (Dell PowerEdge C6420) has two Intel Xeon Platinum 8276